james-w-walker/atg-training-texasrangerjames/README.md

 This is just prepping me for the Apex boot camp...

 This is a less arbitrary update, as we expect it to raise a merge conflict with commits merged to master from the README branch.

+*This is a legitimate change since someone will be reviewing this portion of the document*